vmaiol/aidl-final-project/README.md

   The values of the val and test error are the results of the low resolution values minus the target (high resolution values).
 If the model predicts worse than this it means that we are predicting worse than the input values (low resolution).
 Therefore, the model would not be performing well at all.

-  The conclusion we get from the comparison is that the MLP predicts better on the reduced data set than on the large data set, although there is some underfitting in the training of the reduced dataset.
+  The conclusion we get from the comparison is that the MLP predicts better on the reduced dataset than on the large dataset, although there is some underfitting in the training of the reduced dataset.

-  Not only does it predict better with less data, but in the large data set the estimation of the low resolution value is closer to the target (high resolution values), which are the val and test error.
+  Not only does it predict better with less data, but in the large dataset the estimation of the low resolution value is closer to the target (high resolution values), which are the val and test error.
 Hence, the model predicts worse.

   One hypothesis of why it seems to perform better with less data and the same combination of hyperparameters, could be because there is a big difference between the two datasets: 7 GB versus 100 GB.
 Also, probably, there is too much information and data for an MLP, since it is fully connected.